Personalize Your Workspace

 |See Accelerating Data Entry Using Quick Entry|

-Personalization lets you decide which actions to show on the action bar and where to show them.
+Personalization lets you decide which actions to show on the navigation and action bars and on Role Centers and where to show them.
 You can show, hide, or move individual actions or action groups.
-Personalizing the action bar is done basically the same way as with other elements of the workspace.
-However, exactly what you can do with an action or group depends on where the action or group is located in the action bar.
-The best way to find out is to just try things out and let the screen guide you.
-The following sections will explain some of the nuances of personalizing the action bar.
+Personalizing the navigation and action bars is done basically the same way as with other UI elements.
+However, what you can do with an action or group depends on where the action or group is located.
+The best way to find out is to enter personalizing mode and then let the arrowheads guide you.

 There are a couple terms that you should be familiar with to better understand action personalization: action group and promoted category.

-An action group is item that expands to display other actions or groups.
-For example, in the following illustration, Posting is an action group.
+An action group is an element that expands to display other actions or groups.
+For example, on the Sales Orders page, the Functions action that appear when you choose the Actions action is an action groups.

-A promoted category is an action group that appears between the two vertical lines
+A promoted category is an action group that appears before the vertical line

-To remove, hide, and show actions and groups
+To remove, hide, and show actions and action groups

 |Option||What it does|